 In addition to the specialized training that our officers and security staff receive, every crew member must undergo ship familiarization and emergency assignment training upon reporting onboard and before performing their duties.
 This training is overseen by the Safety Officer and the Security Officer, and includes Security Awareness Training, Pre-Departure Safety Training, Ship Safety Orientation Training, Crowd Management Training and Personnel Nominated to Assist Passengers in an Emergency Training.
 Specific training modules are also delivered for each crew functional area.

-RCL crews are regularly trained and drilled on a variety of topics and scenarios.
-Some of these are mandated by regulations, while others are a part of RCL’s Above and Beyond Compliance focus.
+Crews are regularly trained and drilled on a variety of topics and scenarios.
+Some of these are mandated by regulations, while others are a part of the Group’s Above and Beyond Compliance focus.
 As an example, our crew practices its abandon ship procedures much more frequently than is currently mandated (twice per month versus the once every three months required by regulations).
 Other types of required drills include: Fire Fighting, Search and Rescue, Medical, Emergency Steering, Blackout Recovery, Crowd Management, Lifeboat Command, Damage Control, Chemical and Oil Spill, Man Overboard and Security Threats.

 Crew members also take part in a variety of other company-required training topics such as leadership, safety observation, ethics, communication and environmental policy training.
 In addition, all crew members must complete pre-departure safety training, which includes a walk through the vessel with the safety officer to identify different safety systems, escape routes, and guest safety issues.